praekeltfoundation/platform-mnch/Onboarding/onboarding-part-1.md

 ## Connections to other stacks

 * Onboarding Part 1.1 is scheduled if they don't agree to the privacy policy
+* Goes to "Onboarding Part 2" to collect the mother's details, if they select "Expecting" as their intent
+* Goes to "Onboarding Part 4" to collect the baby's details, if they select "Newborn baby" or "My children" as their intent

 <!--
  dictionary: "config"